-Side effects: Side effects (adverse events) are generally mild and temporary fatigue, soreness or bloating.
+Side effects: Side effects (adverse events) are generally mild and temporary fatigue, soreness, or bloating.

 Learning about us: We are glad to consult with you at any time.
-We have an extensive website that includes research, conditions treated, history, success rates and news articles.
+We have an extensive website that includes research, conditions treated, history, success rates, and news articles.

 Usual Course of Treatment

-Time: Treatment generally consists of 20 hours of manual physical therapy performed over 5 days or longer (may be spread up to 90 days).
-Patients with extensive histories of surgery, trauma or infection may require additional therapy (about 10% of patients).
+Time: Treatment generally consists of 20 hours of manual physical therapy performed over 5 days or longer (maybe spread up to 90 days).
+Patients with extensive histories of surgery, trauma, or infection may require additional therapy (about 10% of patients).

-Insurance: Insurers often reimburse in part or in whole for our therapy.
+Insurance: Insurers often reimburse us in part or in whole for our therapy.
 While we do not accept insurance, we assist patients with requesting reimbursement.
-Before therapy, we can help each patient understand about how much their insurer will reimburse them.
+Before therapy, we can help each patient understand how much their insurer will reimburse them.

 Our Therapy Network